WombatIndustries/WombatIndustries.github.io/README.md

  + $35+: Black or Green with either blank face, or "Wombat Industries" as seen in the pictures.
  + $40+: You pick the color.
  + $50+: Custom lettering (includes custom color)

+ Please reach out if you have any crazy ideas!

 ## How do I join in on this absurd idea?